fleetdm/fleet/docs/1-Using-Fleet/FAQ.md

 ## Has anyone stress tested Fleet?
 How many clients can the Fleet server handle?

 Fleet has been stress tested to 150,000 online hosts and 400,000 total enrolled hosts.
-There are numerous production deployments in the thousands, in the tens of thousands of hosts range, and there are production deployments in the high tens of thousands of hosts range.
+Production deployments exist with over 100,000 hosts and numerous production deployments manage tens of thousands of hosts.

 It’s standard deployment practice to have multiple Fleet servers behind a load balancer.
-However, typically the MySQL database is the bottleneck and an individual Fleet server can handle tens of thousands of hosts.
+However, typically the MySQL database is the performance bottleneck and a single Fleet server can handle tens of thousands of hosts.

 ## How often do labels refresh?
 Is the refresh frequency configurable?